-This report introduces, BACOLIKR, a new error control PDE solver that features time and space dependent event detection.
+This report introduces, BACOLIKR, a new error control PDE solver that features time event detection.
 To our knowledge, this is the only error control PDE solver with this capability.
-The report describes the substantial modifications to the earlier error control PDE solver, BACOLI and the time-integrator DASKR, that were required in order to obtain BACOLIKR.
+We described the modifications to the previously developed error control PDE solver, BACOLI, and the time-integrator, DASKR, that were required in order to obtain BACOLIKR.
+We also provided a number of examples to demonstrate how a variety of event detection problems can be handled by the new solver.